- Written by Dr.Mehmet Demircioglu

 The difficult part is that the scalp can look better before the result is truly developing.

-Around days ten to fourteen, many patients feel more socially comfortable, but the cosmetic journey is still just beginning.
+Around days ten to fourteen, many patients feel more socially comfortable, but the cosmetic process is still just beginning.
 This false sense of normality can make them return too quickly to hard exercise, sweating, sun exposure, or unnecessary touching.

-Good follow up should reduce this.
+Good follow-up should reduce this.

 Photos should be taken consistently, but not obsessively, and the patient should know which changes are normal for each stage.